-Where tan Induction Tutor determines, during a Progress Review, that an ECT is not making satisfactory progress against the Teachers' Standards, they should state this clearly on the Progress Review form.
+Where the Induction Tutor determines, during a Progress Review or Assessment, that an ECT is not making satisfactory progress against the Teachers' Standards, they should state this clearly on the Progress Review or Assessment form.
+In both the report's 'recommendation' section and 'progress grading' section (as outlined in section 3).
 The Induction Tutor is expected to notify HISP TSH Appropriate Body of this determination and complete electronically the relevant support plan template document available on ECT Manager.
 This should clearly outline the support plan to be put in place to assist the ECT in getting back on track.
 This should be shared electronically, via ECT Manager, with HISP TSH Appropriate Body for review.
-We advise 4-week minimum for effective Support Plan implementation.
+We advise 4-weeks minimum for effective Support Plan implementation.